rodinasophie/snrm-bert/README.md

-# Standalone Neural Ranking Model with Bert modification
+# Standalone Neural Ranking Model with BERT modification

 ## Motivation
-The main idea of that repo is to extend the SNR model proposed by H.Zamani et al. [1] with the Bert[2] embeddings and apply the model to the MSMARCO dataset[3].
+The main idea of that repo is to extend the SNR model proposed by H.Zamani et al. [1] with the BERT[2] embeddings and apply the model to the MSMARCO dataset[3].

 ## Code structure